 Instead, schools and students are now being left in the unenviable position that they will be expected to cover as much content as possible in a reduced amount of time.
 This is unfair on students and it is unfair on schools and colleges.

 EDClass can help with school catch up – with access to 11,000 lessons and tailored learning provided to students.

 Students can undertake a skills gap analysis in order to identify strengths and weaknesses.
 A sophisticated tracking system means teachers can analyse performance as students work through the lessons.
 The benefit of the service being provided online means students are provided with instant feedback.

 Plus, students are fully safeguarded through a range of mechanisms: alerts, instant chat functionality, eyes-on learning and access to highly trained teachers to raise any concerns.

 For a free demonstration click here.

 To find out more about school reopening click here.
-To speak to a member of our team call 01909 568338 or use the contact form below.
+To speak to a member of our team, call 01909 568 338.